casedone/people-counting/README.md

 - **Low detection accuracy**: Try using a larger YOLOv8 model (yolov8m.pt or yolov8l.pt) or adjust the confidence threshold.
 - **Missed crossings**: Adjust the counting region size (modify the `counting_region` parameter in the code).
 - **Memory issues**: If you encounter memory problems with large videos, try using a smaller YOLOv8 model.
+- **Video playback issues in Gradio interface**:
+  - Ensure both ffmpeg and ffprobe are available
+  - If you don't have ffprobe installed system-wide, the application creates:
+    - A symlink named `ffprobe` pointing to your ffmpeg executable
+    - A Python script `ffprobe.py` that provides additional functionality
+  - If these files are missing or corrupted, recreate them:
+    ```bash
+    # Create the symlink (assuming ffmpeg is at /usr/local/bin/ffmpeg)
+    ln -s /usr/local/bin/ffmpeg ffprobe

+    # Ensure the Python script exists and is executable
+    chmod +x ffprobe.py
+    ```

 ## License